+Plus, you get a ton of health benefits.
 This is a descendant of the original tea plant, first used in China thousands of years ago for medicinal purposes.
 There are countless benefits to brewing your own tea.
 First, you'll know that no dangerous chemicals or pesticides were used on the plant.
 The health advantages of drinking tea are remarkable.
 Full of antioxidants, it has been proven to lower the risk of diabetes, heart disease, and cancer.
 Many drink it for its ability to assist with weight loss.

+And it's long-living.
 Enjoy a lifetime supply of delicious, fresh tea leaves and save thousands of dollars!
 One tea plant can produce for over 100 years.
 Just snip off the leaves and dry.
 Use them fresh or store them.
 Some people like to grow extra to give away as healthy gifts.
 One thing is certain - you'll have this plant for a very long time.

-Grow your own hardy Cold Hardy Tea plants and start enjoying truly superior tea!
+Order now - grow your own hardy Cold Hardy Tea plants and start enjoying truly superior tea!